 Given the leaked document to the ‘Working Group’ you would imagine that they would be the best placed to discuss it.
 Amy Goodman’s show called Whitaker instead.
 Why, you may wonder?
 Why indeed.

-Recall what I was informed of by a source on why the OPCW Press Team were tasked to leak the Director General’s talking points to Brian Whitaker, and nobody else; “Whitaker’s viewed as a favourable, unquestionable source friendly to the narrative”.
+Recall that I was notified by a source that Whitaker was leaked the OPCW Director-General’s talking points ahead of time?
+Why him?
+“Whitaker’s viewed as a favourable, unquestionable source friendly to the narrative”.
 Is that why Goodman asked him on the show?
 Does the show have a vested interest in this affair?
 Who knows.
 The bottom line is, it is bizarre that they chose him and never made an attempt to contact the ‘Working Group’.

-I point to this example as is goes some way to showing how favourable Whitaker really is to establishment group-think and how he is only too happy to attack anyone who has the audacity to think for themselves.
-It stands to sense that he would be called upon to discuss the leaked documents that weren’t even leaked to him.
+I point to this example as is goes some way to showing how favourable Whitaker is as a useful idiot to unquestionably disseminate unverified stories and how he is only too happy to attack anyone who has the audacity to question the same unverified stories.

 No Chemical?
 No Problem!